 Centuries of syncretic (mixed) religion in Ecuador have yielded an association between Pachamama and the Virgin Mary.
-In Catholic celebrations, Pachamama is sometimes invoked through the Virgin Mother (see Religion and Spirituality).
-She is so revered that Ecuador's Constitution refers to "nature or Pachamama" as a legal entity with a right to preservation.
+In Catholic celebrations, Pachamama is sometimes invoked through the Virgin Mother (see p.
+7 of Religion and Spirituality).
+She is so revered that Ecuador's constitution refers to "nature or Pachamama" as a legal entity with a right to preservation.